alitayin/Staking-Reward-Distributor/readme.md

     node app.js
     ```

-    The application will be running on port 3333, so make sure this port is allowed through your firewall.
+    The application will be running on port 3333,(http://localhost:3333) localhost=your vps ip.  so make sure this port is allowed through your firewall.

 5. **Configure the distribution**